kjp22/quant_view/README.md

 Always send out your data using "data" and "metadata" in the main function

-If you want to plot your signals always use the "Signal" and the name for the series (same thing for Volume)
+If you want to plot your signals always use the name "Signal" in your data and also make sure the values are either -1 for short and 1 for long trades.